andHW/lod/README.md

 Don't expect my code is very neat, though.
 I've only spent 48 hours on the coding part.

-Hopefully, this is not entirely useless.
+Hopefully, this piece of advice is not misleading or entirely useless.
 Peace.